 A recent study shows that taking breaks from demanding tasks can actually increase your creativity and productivity.

 Why You Need a Break

-According to the study, when your brain is constantly stimulated by an object, task or thought it dismisses the item as unimportant and removes it from your awareness.
-For example when you are wearing a shirt and your senses become adapted to it you hardly feel or realize that you are wearing the clothing at all.
+According to the study, when your brain is constantly stimulated by an object, task, or thought it dismisses the item as unimportant and removes it from your awareness.
+For example, when you are wearing a shirt and your senses become adapted to it you hardly feel or realize that you are wearing the clothing at all.
 The same effect occurs when your brain is constantly exposed to the same task or stimulus.
-People commonly associate break-taking with guilt and laziness, but there is now proof that taking a break can boost productivity.
+People commonly associate break-taking with guilt and laziness, but there is no proof that taking a break can boost productivity.